zola-25/zola-25.github.io/_posts/2023-02-03-maintaining-authentication-state-with-session-cookies.md

 ### Ensuring session ID invalidation

 Session IDs should expire and be removed from server storage after a set period of time.
-This helps prevent scenarios where an authenticated user leaves their device with the browser still open, allowing another - potentally malicous - user to use the device to access sensitive content.
+This helps prevent scenarios where an authenticated user leaves their device with the browser still open, allowing another - potentially malicious - user to use the device to access sensitive content.

 Additionally, sites should provide authenticated users with a logout mechanism that acts to remove or invalidates the session ID on the server.